DLUT-datas/FMGCL/README.md

-The code and data of FMGCL.
+The code and data of MGCL.